deckhouse/sds-node-configurator/docs/USAGE.md

         size: 250Gi
     ```

   > Please note that the resource does not specify the node on which the `Volume Group` will be created.
-The node is determined from the `BlockDevice` resources whose names are specified in `spec.blockDeviceNames`.
+The node is picked from the `BlockDevice` resources whose names are listed in `spec.blockDeviceNames`.

-  > **Caution!** All selected block devices must belong to the same node for an 'Local' `LVMVolumeGroup`.
+  > **Caution!** All the selected block devices must belong to the same node for a 'Local' `LVMVolumeGroup`.

-### Updating a `LVMVolumeGroup` resource and a `Volume Group`
+### Updating an `LVMVolumeGroup` resource and a `Volume Group`

 The controller automatically updates the `status` field of the `LVMVolumeGroup` resource to display up-to-date data about the corresponding `LVM Volume Group` on the node.
 We do **not recommend** making manual changes to the `status` field.

 > The controller does not update the `spec` field since it represents the desired state of the `LVM Volume Group`.
 The user can make changes to the `spec` field to change the state of the `LVM Volume Group` on the node.

-### Deleting a `LVMVolumeGroup` resource and a `Volume Group`
+### Deleting an `LVMVolumeGroup` resource and a `Volume Group`

-The controller will automatically delete a resource if the `Volume Group` it references has become unavailable (e.g. all block devices forming the `Volume Group` have been unplugged).
+The controller will automatically delete a resource if the `Volume Group` it references has become unavailable (e.g., all block devices that made up the `Volume Group` have been unplugged).

 > The user may delete a resource manually.
-However, if the corresponding `LVM Volume Group` still exists at the moment the resource is deleted, the controller will create a resource *automatically* based on the existing `Volume Group` and assign it a new generated name.
+However, if the corresponding `LVM Volume Group` still exists on the node at the moment the resource is deleted, the controller will create a resource *automatically* based on the existing `Volume Group` and assign a newly generated name to it.

-To delete a `LVM Volume Group` and its associated `LVM Physical Volume`, append the `storage.deckhouse.io/sds-delete-vg: ""` annotation to the corresponding `LVMVolumeGroup` resource.
-The controller will detect that the annotation has been added and initiate the process of deleting the `Volume Group` and its parts from the node.
+To delete an `LVM Volume Group` and its associated `LVM Physical Volume`, add the `storage.deckhouse.io/sds-delete-vg: ""` annotation to the corresponding `LVMVolumeGroup` resource.
+The controller will detect that the annotation has been added and initiate the process of deleting the `Volume Group` and its components from the node.

-> **Caution!** It is forbidden to delete a `LVM Volume Group` using the above method if it contains a `Logical Volume`, even if it is only a `Thin-pool` that is specified in `spec`.
+> **Caution!** It is forbidden to delete an `LVM Volume Group` using the above method if it contains a `Logical Volume`, even if it is only the `Thin-pool` that is specified in `spec`.
 The user must delete all `Logical Volumes` that the `Volume Group` to be deleted contains.